seriyps/mtproto_proxy/README.md

 --------

 * Promoted channels!
 See `mtproto_proxy_app.src` `tag` option.
+* "secure" randomized-packet-size protocol (34-symbol secrets starting with 'dd') to prevent detection by DPI
 * Multiple ports with unique secret and promo tag for each port
 * Automatic configuration reload (no need for restarts once per day)
 * Very high performance - can handle tens of thousands connections!